Code-Institute-Submissions/interactive-milestone-project/README.md

 * Powerups: such as bonus points.
 Variation in lasers for the player to use.
 Extra Lives.
 * A HUD element in the game window so the player can keep track of their extra lives.

+## How the code works
+### Functionality in each file
+* <strong>pixi.js</strong>: is a JavaScript Framework with prededined functions that allows use of drawing with canvas or WebGl support, depending on browser capabillity
+* <strong>main.js</strong>: Allows the developer to pre-load certain assets before running the.
+Sets up the Game window.
+And handle event listeners, like "Keydown"
+* <strong>display_utils.js</strong>: Is largely used to define a collection of functions the developer uses to draw anything graphical in the game
+* <strong>game_logic.js</strong>: This contains a collection of functions defined for handling the game loop, the score, calling functions from other .js files, starting and ending the game, collisions (between the ship, asteroid and enemy)
+* <strong>guns.js</strong>: A seperate file for drawing the players weaponry, and the logic for making it work

 ## Technologies Used
-* Visual Studio Code (My IDE of choice)
+* <strong>Visual Studio Code</strong>: My IDE of choice
-* Live Server (Visual Studio Extension, to disable CORS error and load local files)
+* <strong>Live Server</strong>: Visual Studio Extension, to disable CORS error and load local files
-* Github Repositories (To host and store the code)
+* <strong>Github Repositories</strong>: To host and store the code
-* Github Pages (To deploy the code for others users including examiners to to be able to access)
+* <strong>Github Pages</strong>: To deploy the code for others users including examiners to to be able to access
+* <strong>Git</strong>: Was used to allow local version control, and then push to Gitub Repositories.
-* PIXI.js (JS Framework for rendering graphics in Canvas or WebGL)
+* <strong>PIXI.js</strong>: JS Framework for rendering graphics in Canvas or WebGL
-* Krita (Free image editing software, to make a few aesthetic changes to the graphics)
+* <strong>Krita</strong>: Free image editing software, to make a few aesthetic changes to the graphics
+* <strong>Chrome Developer Tools</strong>: For checking the console tab specifically, to <strong>test</strong> if their are any fujnctional errors in the code

 ## Testing
 1. Start the Game